Summary of Risk Factors

 This website includes information related to prior investments Blackstone Real Estate has made, in which BREIT will not have any interest.
 Prospective investors should note that the investment programs, objectives, leverage policies and strategies of Blackstone’s opportunistic real estate private equity funds (the “Opportunistic Real Estate Private Equity Funds”), the Blackstone real estate debt funds (the “Real Estate Debt Funds”), and core+ real estate private equity funds (the “Core+ Real Estate Private Equity Funds”) are substantially different from the investment program and objectives of BREIT, despite each strategy focusing on making real estate-related investments.
-Specifically, the Opportunistic Real Estate Private Equity Funds invest in “opportunistic” real estate and real estate-related assets globally (which often are undermanaged assets and with higher potential for equity appreciation), the Real Estate Debt Funds primarily make real estate-related debt investments on an opportunistic basis globally, the Core+ Real Estate Private Equity Funds invest in substantially stabilized real estate across office, multifamily, industrial and retail sectors, with a focus on the major global markets and total return, whereas BREIT is a publicly registered non-exchange traded perpetual life REIT that generally targets primarily stabilized income- generating commercial real estate investments across asset classes in the United States and, to a lesser extent real estate debt investments, with a focus on current return.
+Specifically, the Opportunistic Real Estate Private Equity Funds invest in “opportunistic” real estate and real estate-related assets globally (which often are under managed assets and with higher potential for equity appreciation), the Real Estate Debt Funds invest in debt investments including mezzanine loans, liquid securities, mortgages and corporate credit, the Core+ Real Estate Private Equity Funds invest in substantially stabilized real estate across office, residential, industrial, retail and life science office sectors, with a focus on the major global markets and total return, whereas BREIT is a publicly registered non-listed, perpetual-life REIT that generally targets primarily stabilized income- generating commercial real estate investments across asset classes in the United States and, to a lesser extent real estate debt investments, with a focus on current return.
 The information provided herein regarding the Opportunistic Real Estate Private Equity Funds, the Real Estate Debt Funds, and the Core+ Real Estate Private Equity Funds is, therefore, provided solely for background purposes.